 From rain water to flower petals to carpet fuzz, my youngest is curious about everything.
 This pocket microscope with light travels with us nearly everywhere and is just the right size for little hands.

 If you are looking for a hands-on math program to help you provide a strong foundation of numerical literacy, I highly recommend looking at what RightStart has to offer.

 Where On Earth Atlas is a wonderful visual introduction to world geography, pair with When On Earth for a visual introduction to world history as well.
 These books provide a nice overview, be prepared to fall down rabbit holes and to add more resources for a deep dive.

 Aunt Isabel Tells a Good One is more than just a cute picture book, it’s a story that teaches about stories!
 Learn about parts of a story while reading this book together and then practice some storytelling of your own.
 We love this book so much I have decided to write a storytelling unit study to go with it.
-The unit study will be available for free in the SEA Homeschoolers Members area later this year!

 We fell in love with Annabelle and Aiden as soon as the first book was released.
 This series is a fact-based, gentle introduction to big topics through lyrical verse and stunning illustrations.
 We find ourselves going back to these wonderful books over and over again; the characters have become favorite imaginary friends who are often included in pretend play.